You finally became a blogger and have already published your first blog post? That’s great.

 However, I personally never use this option and always let Google index my websites (I got like 10 websites running) from the very beginning.

-Ok, fair point.
+Okay, that’s a fair point.
 Let me explain that as well.

 Is my website already indexed on Google?